-Generally speaking the best time to surf in the Southwest of Sri Lanka is end of September until end of May.
+Generally speaking, the best time to surf in the Southwest of Sri Lanka is the end of September until end of May.

 How about high tide and low tide in Weligama ?

 In most of the Sri Lankan surf spots, there is no big difference regarding the depth of the water between the tides as it is for example in Bali, Indonesia.
 Here in Weligama the best time to catch a head high, green wave is high tide.
 Some of the spots work really well during low tide as well but the majority of the spots are good during high tide.

 Where to stay in South coast Sri Lanka?

 If you are looking for a place to meet new people with a real surf vibe “The Surfer” in Weligama* might be a good option.
 Our surf camp in Weligama is located next to the beginner beach-break and in the middle of nine to ten other advanced surf spots that can be reached within few minutes!
 Our professional instructors will get you ripping on the waves in no time : ) On top of a great surf experience we offer many daily activities such as “Beer Island” boat trips, open mic evenings, movie nights, fun games in the pool or just chilling on the rooftop bar where you have the chance to meet a lot of new people from all around the world.
 Among that we offer various different room types such as a dorm, private, shared, deluxe and family rooms.

 Where to surf in the east coast of Sri Lanka?